Two Ponds Farm

 Read Now

-Today I am going to walk you through the steps of how to make a pine cone wreath.
-The wreath depicted (see pictures below) is sports-themed for a Green Bay Packer fan (not my favorite color scheme but I am a Wisconsinite now)!
-This post is for all the "crafty" people out there, those on a budget, or those who just prefer the DIY approach.
+Today, I am going to walk you through the steps of making a pinecone wreath.
+The wreath depicted (see pictures below) is a sports-themed one (not my favorite color scheme but I am a Wisconsinite now)!
+This post is for all the "crafty" people, those on a budget, or those who prefer the DIY approach.
 I have put together a short tutorial with pictures on how to make your own pine cone wreath.
 If you are going to treat the pine cones in any way (i.e. with spray paint or bleach) this requires a much bigger time commitment, as much as one week to make a single wreath, however doing it yourself will save you a significant amount of money.

-First, you will need a wire wreath frame and floral wire (generally the green wire available in most craft, big box stores, and online retailers).
+First, you will need a wire wreath frame and floral wire, which is the green wire available in most craft, big box stores, and online retailers.
+I like the 26 gauge wire because it is easier on my fingers to twist, but 22 guage is also good if you want a stiffer wire.
 Some people hot glue the cones to a foam frame but I highly recommend individually wiring the pine cones to a metal frame.
-These wreaths are very delicate but at least by wiring them you do not need to worry about them falling off!
-You will also need wire cutters and I have found needle nose pliers come in handy when adding the last group of pine cones in order to grab the wires and pull them toward the back of the frame.
+These wreaths are very delicate but at least by wiring them, you do not need to worry about them falling off!
+You will also need wire cutters and I have found needle nose pliers come in handy when adding the last group of pine cones to grab the wires and pull them toward the back of the frame.

 Picture